-\paragraph{Conclusion.} In this paper, we identified a performance gap in existing tasks of measuring, detecting, and mitigating memorization in diffusion models, particularly in cases where the generated images memorize only parts of the training images.
-To address this, we introduced a new localized view of memorization in diffusion models, distinguishing between global and local memorization, with the latter being a more meaningful and generalized concept.
-To facilitate investigation from a local perspective, we pioneered a new task: extracting localized memorized regions.
-We proposed leveraging the newly observed `bright ending' (BE) phenomenon to precisely and efficiently accomplish this task, resulting in a local memorization mask.
-Through extensive experiments, we demonstrated that the mask generated by this new task can also be used to enhance performance in existing tasks.
-Specifically, we proposed a simple yet effective strategy to incorporate the BE local memorization mask into existing frameworks, refining them to adopt a local perspective.
+In this paper, we identify a performance gap in existing tasks of measuring, detecting, and mitigating memorization in diffusion models, particularly in cases where the generated images memorize only parts of the training images.
+To address this, we introduce a new localized view of memorization in diffusion models, distinguishing between global and local memorization, with the latter being a more meaningful and generalized concept.
+To facilitate investigation from a local perspective, we propose a new task: extracting localized memorized regions.
+We propose leveraging the newly observed `bright ending' (BE) phenomenon to precisely and efficiently accomplish this task, resulting in a local memorization mask.
+Through extensive experiments, we demonstrate that the mask generated by this new task can also be used to enhance performance in existing tasks.
+Specifically, we propose a simple yet effective strategy to incorporate the BE local memorization mask into existing frameworks, refining them to adopt a local perspective.
 This approach reduces the performance gap associated with local memorization and achieves new state-of-the-art results.
 The improved results not only highlight our improvements in existing tasks but also serve as extrinsic validation of BE’s effectiveness in the new task of local memorization mask extraction, underscoring the significant contribution of BE.